Troubleshooting PPT2HTML problems

 User account permissions

 If your user account has restricted privileges, you may not be able to install PPT2HTML.
 The PPT2HTML installer makes several registry entries to tell PowerPoint to load it at startup.
-Have someone log in with sufficient privileges and run the installer for you.
+If PPT2HTML doesn't appear anywhere in PowerPoint after it's installed, this is likely the problem.

 Does the problem recur?